2021 Taliban offensive: Civilian exodus

 One of the consequences of the declining socio-political situation in Afghanistan was the increasing migration flow of citizens.
 The spillover effects of the Taliban offensive meant that thousands of civilians had started considering migrating.
 These migrants did not await the culmination of the war and started their move in the summer of 2021.

 As the offensive was gathering pace, hundreds of Afghans in the north-east crossed across the border to Tajikistan in early July.
 By mid-July, Tajikistan reported that 1,000 civilians had crossed into its territory.
 Meanwhile, the government of Pakistan, which shares a long border with Afghanistan, ruled out taking more refugees on top of the existing ones residing there.

 In late July, 1,500 migrants were detained along the Iranian border.
 Many others made the 1,000 mile (1,600 km) journey across Iran to cross into eastern Turkey; 200 Afghan migrants were intercepted by Turkey en route to Europe.
 Turkey announced the construction of a border barrier along the Iran–Turkey border, where many refugees cross into Turkey en route to Europe.

 The government of Tajikistan committed to accepting up to 100,000 Afghan refugees as reported on 23 July, several weeks before the fall of Kabul.

 On 7 August, Pakistan once again reported that it will not accept additional refugees, deploying its army along the border.

-When Kabul fell on the 15th of August, thousands of Afghans attempting to flee the country rushed to the airport.
+When Kabul fell on 15 August, thousands of Afghans attempting to flee the country rushed to the airport.
 In desperation, several people clung to the side of a US military plane, falling to their deaths when the plane took off.
 US troops eventually had to fire warning shots to clear paths for the aircraft, which were evacuating Afghan government officials.

 On 17 August, India announced that it will issue an emergency e-visa to all Afghan nationals who want to come to the country, having "already received requests from Afghan Sikh and Hindu community leaders".
 Due to the sealed India–Pakistan border however, an influx of Afghan refugees coming through Pakistan was not a concern to the Indian government.

 A small number of refugees entered Nepal via the India–Nepal border.

 Both Uzbekistan and Tajikistan reported that they will temporarily host Afghan refugees as of the end of August 2021.